AUDUSD Technical Analysis - Key levels in play | Forexlive

 - The labour market displayed signs of softening although it remains fairly solid.

-- Last week the ISM Services PMI and Jobless Claims surprised to the upside.
+- Last week the ISM Services PMI and Jobless Claims surprised to the upside, which point to a resilient economy overall.

+- Yesterday, we got yet another beat in Jobless Claims followed by strong Retail Sales and PPI data.

-- The Fed members are leaning more towards a pause in September.
+- The Fed members are leaning more towards a pause in September and the next decision will still be dictated by the economic data.

 Australia: